maxkulish/go-optimization-guide/docs/01-common-patterns/interface-boxing.md

 # Avoiding Interface Boxing

-Interfaces in Go are a powerful abstraction mechanism, enabling polymorphism and decoupled designs.
-But this flexibility comes with a hidden cost.
-When a value is assigned to an interface, Go performs what’s known as interface boxing—wrapping the value in a structure that holds type information and a pointer to the actual data.
+Go’s interfaces make it easy to write flexible, decoupled code.
+But behind that convenience is a detail that can trip up performance: when a concrete value is assigned to an interface, Go wraps it in a hidden structure—a process called interface boxing.

-Boxing may seem harmless, but in performance-critical code paths it can lead to hidden heap allocations, unnecessary memory copying, and garbage collection pressure.
-These issues often go unnoticed until they surface as latency spikes or memory inefficiencies in production.
+In many cases, boxing is harmless.
+But in performance-sensitive code—like tight loops, hot paths, or high-throughput services—it can introduce hidden heap allocations, extra memory copying, and added pressure on the garbage collector.
+These effects often go unnoticed during development, only showing up later as latency spikes or memory bloat.

-Understanding when boxing happens—and how to avoid it—can significantly improve the efficiency of your Go application.

 ## What is Interface Boxing?